-Golf: Kartik Sharma cards a round of 5-under to be tied-11 at Asia-Pacific Championship
+Golf: Aditi, Tvesa and Diksha make cut in Spain; Shubhankar hits flawless 67 at Dunhill Links C’ship

 India’s Kartik Sharma turned his best show of the week to move with a whisker of a creditable Top-10 finish at the Asia-Pacific Championships in Shanghai.
 Sharma carded five-under 67 following up well on 68 in the second round to get to four-under 212 and Tied-11th place.

-Aided by birdies on each of the four Par-5s, the 19-year-old southpaw, Sharma, who started the day 11 shots behind the leader, is now just four back.
+Aided by birdies on each of the four Par-5s, 19-year-old Sharma, who started the day 11 shots behind the leader, is now just four back.

 The other Indians had a disappointing day.
 The 2018 runner-up, Rayhan Thomas, had a tough day off the tee shot 79, including a triple bogey on Par-5 18th.
 From T-33 he dropped to T-53.
 Harshjeet Singh Sethie (78) at 14-over was T-58 and Girraj Khadka (78) T-61.